 - From there, drag it with the mouse to the “Set post image” area in the right sidebar of Gutenberg from version WordPress 5.4

-- Done - uploading to the media library happens automatically in the background
+- Done – uploading to the media centre takes place automatically in the background

 Many readers like to see additional articles under your blog posts.
-It's similar with the latest posts (currently called "Latest Posts" in Gutenberg).
+It’s similar with the latest posts (currently called “Latest Posts” in Gutenberg).
 This keeps your users on your website for longer.
-The values "dwell time" and "page views per visit" increase - both are important key figures for search engine optimization (SEO).
+The “dwell time” and “page views per visit” values increase – both are important key figures for search engine optimisation (SEO).

 The click rate of this function increases significantly if you not only use text links, but also display the respective post images.
 This is possible as of WordPress 5.4: